Pagosa before Whiteman, this was Holy Ground! Updated

 The Anasazi and many other Indian people had interesting creation stories.
 A common theme is that life, physical and spiritual, began and developed on several layers of space and existence under the ground.
-These ever smaller, layers within layers, were populated by people, higher beings and Gods.
+These ever smaller, layers within layers, were populated by mystical people, higher beings and Gods.
 At some point the main God, probably a female spirit as they were a matrafocal – woman centered society, ordered a group to find a path up to the top surface.
 It is an epic story of adventure and gaining wisdom.
 They finally climbed four giant trees and sprouted onto the earth’s surface through holes in the ground.

 The Anasazi built chambers within their pueblo structures called kivas.
 Excavated in the ground they had roofs of timber and earth and ranged from two person size up to huge ones that held a hundred or more.
 In every kiva a small hole was dug to symbolize the hole the people and spirit life came up through.
 The kiva had a single larger hole in the roof and many ceremonies started in the chamber and moved up a latter to the roof’s earthen surface.
-Emergence from the earth is a constant theme with southwest Indians.
+Emergence from the earth is a consistent theme with southwest Indians.